wwhai/OHVM/README.md

 ### Basic Structure

-The open vm is a virtual CPU simulator,It contains RAM,CPU,External Interface,like picture at bellow:
+The open ohvm is a virtual CPU simulator,It contains RAM,CPU,External Interface,like picture at bellow:

 ![](res/model.png)